pigeonflight/ploneapi-shell/README.md

 - `rename-tag <old> <new>` - Rename a tag
 - `remove-tag <tag>` - Remove a tag from all items
 - `help` - Show all commands
-- `serve` - Start the local HTTP API for the desktop UI
 - `logout` - Remove saved credentials (same as the CLI `logout` command)
 - `exit` / `quit` - Leave the interactive shell (does not remove saved credentials)